shaneosullivan/rachelandgarywedding/index.md

 ### Social Distancing

 In the current climate, we are all concerned with the potential spread of Covid-19.
 As such, at both the hotel and the party there will be social distancing measures put in place, with all gatherings taking place outdoors.
-Please feel free to wear a mask if you feel it is appropriate.
+We have marquees and a large open shed in use at Robin Rise, so even if it rains we can still be outdoors and enjoying ourselves.
+There will be numerous stations for hand washing and sanitizing.
+Please feel free to wear a mask, kilt or anything else you feel it is appropriate.
 All activities will take place outdoors with plenty of space to maintain a friendly distance while still celebrating together.

 ### Contact